-Any injury, bruising, or a mark that might be bruising, in a child of any age who is not independently mobile, that is brought to the attention of any professional (including GPs) should be taken as a matter for inquiry and concern.
+Any injury, bruising, or a mark that might be bruising, in an immobile baby or child of any age, that is brought to the attention of any professional (including GPs) should be taken as a matter for inquiry and concern.

-Unexplained injury and/or bruising (or injury and/or bruising without an acceptable explanation) in a child not independently mobile must always raise suspicion of maltreatment and should result in an immediate Referral to Children's Social Care and an urgent paediatric opinion.
+Regardless of an explanation given or not given by a parent or carer in an immobile baby or child this must always raise suspicion of maltreatment and should result in an immediate Referral to Children's Services and an urgent paediatric opinion.

-'It should be acknowledged that on occasions it can be difficult to know if a skin lesion is suspicious or not e.g. mongolian blue spot, haemangioma.
+'It should be acknowledged that on occasions it can be difficult to know if a skin lesion is suspicious or not e.g. congenital dermal melanocytosis, haemangioma.
 Where there is diagnostic doubt regarding the nature of a skin mark or lesion, an immediate discussion should be had between the referrer and the Paediatrician on call or the child's GP.
-A decision should then be made about whether to proceed automatically to social care referral or obtain medical review (same day) of the lesion first.'
+A decision should then be made about whether to proceed automatically to Children's Services referral or obtain medical review (same day) of the lesion first.'

-Any injury and/or bruising in a non-mobile infant causes concern.
+Any injury and/or bruising in an immobile baby or child causes concern.
 Of particular concern are injuries to infants six months and under.

-Any injuries and/or brusining are unusual in this age group, even small injuries/bruising may be significant, and they may be a sign that another hidden injury is already present.
+Any injuries and/or bruising are unusual in this age group, even small injuries/bruising may be significant, and they may be a sign that another hidden injury is already present.
 Such injuries include:

 Occasionally an infant can be harmed in other ways, for example:

 These infants are most at risk of serious deliberate harm and as such require careful consideration.
-Following the conclusions of three separate local Serious Case Reviews, it has been decided that in the following situations, referral to Children's Social Care and a S47 Enquiry/investigation is undertaken C:
+Following the conclusions of three separate local Serious Case Reviews, it has been decided that in the following situations, referral to Children's Services and a S47 Enquiry/investigation is undertaken C:

 Any evidence of physical injury in an infant aged SIX MONTHS AND UNDER, for example: bruise, thermal injury, clinical or radiological evidence of fracture, etc.